 Benefits of learning a language in the early years

-Education experts have found that there are many benefits to children learning another language at young age, including:
+Education experts have found that there are many benefits to children learning in another language at a young age, including:

 - increased literacy